jing0703/D3_DataJournalism/README.md

 # Data Journalism by D3

 ## Preview
-This application provides analysis and visulization for the health risks faced by various demographics from the U.S. Census Bureau and the Behavioral Risk Factor Surveillance System dataset
+This application provides analysis and visulization for the health risks faced by various demographics

 [View Website](https://d3-times.herokuapp.com/)